vsillan/game-server-programming-course/presentations/intro.md

 Most commonly used public clouds are Amazon AWS and Microsoft Azure

-There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS

-Note:

-- Cloud can answer to most scaling needs if the application is done properly
-- Size of an operations team is a lot smaller than with On Premise solutions
-- Cloud services are paid by the usage

 ---

 ### Commonly used cloud services

+There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS

 PaaS solutions for the code run-time environment <!-- .element: class="fragment" -->